 Like a cellphone charger, you know to bring your shades on a cruise.
 The only problem is that it’s so easy to forget them at home or in the car.
 With the reflection of the sun off the ship and the water, having sunglasses is a must.
 Get you an extra pair for your trip and put them in your luggage immediately so that you don’t have to worry about forgetting them later.
 Worst case, you’ll have a backup pair on your cruise.

 If you want something to carry a change of clothes and some towels — without the bulk of a regular backpack — check out this lightweight bag.
 Because of the polyester material, it’s no big deal if it gets wet because it will dry quickly.
 If you don’t need it, the bag also folds down into a small pouch that takes up hardly any space in your luggage.
-This is perfect for port days when you only need a small bag that you don’t mind getting wet. $18 on Amazon
+This is perfect for port days when you only need a small bag that you don’t mind getting wet.
+The only shown here costs less than $20 on Amazon

 One of our pastimes on the ship is to watch people struggle with laying their towel on their beach chair.
 With the ship constantly in motion, there is always a breeze on deck.
-Bringing a few clips like these can help keep your towel secure to your lounge chair and save you some stress. $8 for a pack of 4.
+Bringing a few clips like these can help keep your towel secure to your lounge chair and save you some stress.
+These costs less than $10 for a pack of 8.

 Most cabins don’t have clocks.
 And while most people want to leave the alarm clock at home, we suggest bringing one.
 Not only will it make sure you don’t miss any onboard activities, but it can also help you pack in the most into your days in port.
 If you’re the sort of person who likes getting up early to be the first off the ship, then this $20 alarm clock is worth its weight in gold.